yukihiko-shinoda/fixture-file-handler/README.md

 The most popular setup / teardown tasks about file system on unit testing is almost 2 kinds.

 1. vacate specific file path for testing file export function
-2. deploy fixture file into specific file path for testing file import function
+2. deploy fixture file / directory into specific file path for testing file import /export function

-Then we have to think about how to back up existing file between unit testing because maybe developer wants to keep those handwritten file for development.
+Then we have to think about how to back up existing file / directory between unit testing because maybe developer wants to keep those handwritten files for development.

 `Fixture File Handler` is framework to realize simply implement the vacate and deploy actions while keeping the existing files.